-A: Cakes are considered no- potentially hazardous foods.
+A: Cakes are considered Non- Time/Temperature Control for Safety food (Non-TCS).
 The HBV can sell in person, by telephone, or through the internet and can deliver to the end consumer in person, by mail, or by a third-party carrier, to anywhere in the State of Indiana.
+HBV's must maintain record of shipping or delivery address of each end consumer for at least one year after sale date.